– What’s the average age of the campers?

 How do you compare to other camps?
 Top

 Momentum’s greatest strength over any camp is their coaches.
-We have the best line up of Olympic, World Cup and Pro skiers, many who used to be campers themselves.
+We have the best line up of Olympic, World Cup and Pro skiers, many of whom used to be campers themselves.
 Having a positive impact and helping skiers become successful is demonstrated most clearly with our track record of former campers.
-Over the past 25 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier and a T-bar that offers us the fastest turnaround time of any camp.
+Over the past 26 years our terrain park has also grown substantially and we now offer the largest private park on the glacier, with 6 full lanes of space on the Blackcomb Glacier and a T-bar that offers us the fastest turnaround time of any camp.
 Momentum operates out of the Blackcomb Lodge Hotel in the heart of Whistler BC, home of the 2010 Olympics.
 Whistler as a four season resort has an endless list of activities and places to explore once you get down from the hill.

 Here are some points to consider:

 – We are a skiing only camp – we offer mogul, slopestyle and halfpipe coaching, but no snowboard coaching.
+Select snowboard teams are able to attend Momentum on our ‘Terrain -Only’ Package and train in our private park with their own coaches – contact us for details.

 – We focus heavily on quality coaching not just coming to ‘cruise’ – we want you to go home a better skier than when you arrived!